-Equity release can pay for the fees from the value of property you own.
+The equity released from the value of your property may be able to be used to pay for care fees.
 However, you should consider which of these options best meets your needs, and what the overall costs to you will be.